 State of the UK's Birds

-The State of the UK’s Birds report (SUKB) draws together results from annual, periodic and one-off surveys.
-It aims to give an up-to-date overview of the health of bird populations in the UK and its Overseas Territories.
+The state of the UK’s birds report (SUKB) every year draws together results from annual, periodic and one-off surveys to provide an up-to-date overview of the health of bird populations in the UK and its Overseas Territories.

 SUKB is produced by a coalition of three non-governmental organisations (NGOs) – the RSPB, BTO and the WWT – and the UK Government’s statutory nature conservation agencies – Natural Resources Wales (NRW), Natural England (NE), Northern Ireland Environment Agency (NIEA), Scottish Natural Heritage (SNH) and the Joint Nature Conservation Committee (JNCC).